The Best Floorstanding Speakers For 2025

 In fact, due to their increased cabinet sizes, they’ll often have their own subwoofers built right into them, making an external sub a lot less necessary.

-That means in most instances, this would allow you to forgo a subwoofer all together if you were to get one powerful enough.
+That means in some instances, this would allow you to forgo a subwoofer all together if you were to get one powerful enough.

-Another benefit is that they’re usually a lot more powerful, which translates into a much more fun experience overall.
+Another benefit is they’re usually a lot more powerful, which translates into a more fun experience overall.

-Also, if you’re someone who listens to 2 channel stereo a lot, then you’ll probably want to go with tower speakers as well because that’ll offer the greatest dynamic range when it comes to that.
+Also, if you’re someone who listens to 2 channel stereo often, then you’ll probably want to go with tower speakers as well because that’ll offer the greatest dynamic range when it comes to that.

 This is also why before I said it depends because it’s really going to come down to what you’re listening to, your specific room size, and if your content is primarily movies, games, and or music.

-Things To Keep In Mind When Looking For The Right Speaker
+Things To Keep In Mind When Looking For The Right Tower Speaker

-Otherwise you’ll be looking forever since there’s a boatload of choices out there.
+Otherwise you’ll be looking for a while since there’s a boatload of choices out there.

 Cabinet Size

-That way you don’t get the things into the house and immediately realize that you don’t have enough space.
+That way you don’t get them into the house and immediately realize you don’t have enough space for them.

 Driver Size